How Can I Reduce Food Waste?

 Step 2 - Come up with a plan

 Once you have identified where your biggest waste area is, tackle this first.
 It may be a well-worn phrase, but make sure you set SMART goals and have a plan to follow.
 Set a realistic target for waste reduction then talk to staff and see if they have any ideas where you can make these savings.
-Your employees and managers need to be committed to make this work.
+Your employees and managers need to be committed to making this work.

 Food waste reduction starts in the planning stages.
 When compiling menus try and use ingredients that can be used in several dishes so if one option does not sell well the ingredient can be reused.
-Consider reducing the amount of dishes on the menu and if certain items are less popular remove them.
+Consider reducing the number of dishes on the menu and if certain items are less popular remove them.
 Similarly for retailers, if a product does not sell well then that is a good case for taking it off the shelves completely.

 Ideas to reduce food waste at the storage phase include:

-- Ordering on a just in time basis
+- Ordering on a just-in-time basis

 - Stock rotation

 - Make sure that fresh food is stored in optimum conditions to get the longest life out of it.

 - Using tinned, bottled or frozen goods as an alternative to fresh

 - Make sure containers are airtight